jeankueo/Note/README.md

 ## Rules
 Description | Statistics
 --------- | --------
-Max speed for snow chained | 50km/h
+You want to park in front of a St. Andrew's Cross in a built-up area.
+What is the minimum distance you must leave clear? | 5m What is the minimum distance you must leave clear when parking outside a build-up area before a St. Andrew's Cross? | 50m Max speed for snow chained | 50km/h
 Max speed in one lane each direction road outside build-up area | 100km/h Max speed in one lane each direction road outside build-up area for truck with max 3t load| 100km/h